alessiatidman/medical-appointments/README.md

 # Introduction to Data Analysis
-This is the second project of my Data Analyst Nanodegree with Udacity.

 Here I analysed over 100,000 medical appointments in Brazil to see if particular variables affect whether or not a patient turns up to their appointment.
 I looked at the following within my analysis: